matt2718/qdsp/README.md

 scatter plots.
 It was originally created to render phase plots for particle-in-cell plasma simulations.

-QDSP is still in early development, and should not be considered stable under any circumstances.
-The API could change without warning, at least until version 1.0.0 is released.
-I'm using semantic versioning, so any changes made after 1.0.0 will be backwards-compatible (unless I realize that I've made an unforgivable design decision and end up releasing a 2.0.0).
+QDSP uses semantic versioning, so any changes made after 1.0.0 will be backwards-compatible (until I realize that I've made an unforgivable design decision and end up releasing 2.0.0).

 ## Installation